"Redemption Period" or ("RGP") is a 30-day timeframe after a registrar has deleted an expired domain such as .com, .net domains.

 Our Registrar Grace Period Procedures

-* When a domain expires through us, it will remain available for reactivation at your regular domain rate.
+* When a domain expires through us, it will remain available for reactivation at your regular domain rate during the grace period.

 * Currently, we offers a non-guaranteed 29-day grace period for renewal.
 There is no guaranteed grace period.
 Once expired, we may dispose of it at any time according to the registration agreement.